Bend DAO (BEND) Price Reaches $0.0004 on Major Exchanges

 Buying and Selling Bend DAO

-It is usually not possible to buy alternative cryptocurrencies such as Bend DAO directly using U.S. dollars.
-Investors seeking to acquire Bend DAO should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Bend DAO using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as Bend DAO directly using US dollars.
+Investors seeking to trade Bend DAO should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Bend DAO using one of the exchanges listed above.

 Receive News & Updates for Bend DAO Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Bend DAO and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.